TRASE: Tracking-free 4D Segmentation and Editing: Conclusion

 \section{Conclusion}

 We introduced a novel framework for dynamic scene understanding, which enables multi-view consistent segmentation without any object tracking supervision.
-Our SADG effectively combines dynamic 3D Gaussian Splatting 3DGS~\cite{yang2024deformable} and 2D SAM~\cite{kirillov2023sam} masks in a contrastive learning objective, which lifts semantic information into 3D space and learns expressive Gaussian features based on hard pixel cases.
+Our \acronym{} effectively combines dynamic 3D Gaussian Splatting 3DGS~\cite{yang2024deformable} and 2D SAM~\cite{kirillov2023sam} masks in a contrastive learning objective, which lifts semantic information into 3D space and learns expressive Gaussian features based on soft sample mining.
 This results in cross-view consistency when rendering segmented objects, enhancing the quality and coherence of object segmentation across different views.
-Evaluated on various novel-view datasets, SADG shows superior performance both quantitatively and qualitatively.
-We further demonstrated the effectiveness of the learned feature field on downstream editing tasks such as point and text prompts, style transfer, object removal, and scene composition.
+Evaluated on various novel-view datasets, \acronym{} shows superior performance both quantitatively and qualitatively.
+We further demonstrate the effectiveness of the learned feature field on downstream editing tasks such as point and text prompts, style transfer, object removal, and scene composition.
 Our approach sets a strong foundation for further research into dynamic scene understanding and scene editing, especially in complex multiview scenarios.
+We intend to release our code and benchmarks for future developments.